 1.1.
-This procedure covers all roles, responsibilities, and authorities related to the Business Development and Marketing at XXX
+This procedure covers all roles, responsibilities, and authorities related to Business Development and Marketing at XXX

 2.2.
-Applicable for all business development related activities and concerned statutory & regulatory requirements.
+Applicable for all business development-related activities and concerned statutory & regulatory requirements.

 2.3.
 Identifying a proper methodology to be adopted by the Business Development & Marketing department to deal with potential clients, starting from marketing.